 1. If your file is found to contain errors during the verify step, you will see a red x in the Import Progress palette.

 2. Details about the error will be found under the "Verified" section of the Imports page.
-In the example above, there was a problem with the column related to "field_2_last."

 1. At the bottom of the page, an error message will give you instructions for fixing the error or will tell you "This file cannot be used for import."
 To move beyond this step with a successful import, a new .csv file with the appropriate columns and headers will have to be uploaded and pass the verify step.